What is Auditing?

-Auditing is a vital process in many organization to begin with.
+Auditing is a vital process in any organization, to begin with.
 The process can be performed by either an internal or an External auditor depending on the need of the organization.
-Moreover, many firms have invested in the auditing sector by employing well qualified employees as internal auditors to ensure that everything aligns in the auditing sector.
+Moreover, many firms have invested in the auditing sector by employing well-qualified employees as internal auditors to ensure that everything aligns in the auditing sector.
 Proper auditing in an organization is conducted along different phases which are consequential.
 The result of one Auditing phase has an impact in one way or another on the other auditing phases.
-The auditing phases include:

-Stages of Auditing: 9 Phases of an Audit Cycle
+Stages of Auditing Process: 9 Phases of an Audit Cycle

 1. Auditing Planning Phase